 The Company does not generally take delivery of TBAs; rather, it settles the associated receivable and payable with its trading counterparties on a net basis.
 Transactions with the same counterparty for the same TBA that result in a reduction of the position are treated as extinguished.
-The fair value of the Company's long positions in TBA contracts are reflected on the Consolidated Condensed Schedule of Investments under TBA-Fixed-Rate Agency Securities and the fair value of the Company's positions in TBA contracts sold short are reflected on the Consolidated Condensed Schedule of Investments under TBA-Fixed-Rate Agency Securities and the fair value of the Company's positions in TBA contracts sold short are reflected on the Consolidated Condensed Schedule of Investments under TBA-Fixed-Rate Agency Securities Sold Short.
+The fair value of the Company's long positions in TBA contracts are reflected on the Consolidated Condensed Schedule of Investments under TBA-Fixed-Rate Agency Securities and the fair value of the Company's positions in TBA contracts sold short are reflected on the Consolidated Condensed Schedule of Investments under TBA-Fixed-Rate Agency Securities Sold Short.
 The payables and receivables related to the Company's TBA securities are included on the Consolidated Statement of Assets, Liabilities, and Equity in Payable for securities purchased and Receivable for securities sold, respectively.

-The below table details TBA assets, liabilities, and the respective related payables and receivables as of December 31, 2018 and 2017:
+The below table details TBA assets, liabilities, and the respective related payables and receivables as of December 31, 2018:

-As (In thousands) D December 31, 2018 December 31, 2017 Assets: TBA securities, at fair value (Current principal: \$460,037 and \$118,806, respectively) \$ 474,860 \$ 123,680 Receivable for securities sold relating to unsettled TBA sales 766,574 460,666 Liabilities: TBA securities sold short, at fair value (Current principal: -\$753,697 and -\$442,197, respectively) \$ (772,964) \$ (460,189) Payable for securities purchased relating to unsettled TBA purchases (473,386) (123,918) Net short TBA securities, at fair value (298,104) (336,509)
+(In thousands) Decer As of nber 31, 2018 Assets: TBA securities, at fair value (Current principal: \$460,037) \$ 474,860 Receivable for securities sold relating to unsettled TBA sales 766,574 Liabilities: TBA securities sold short, at fair value (Current principal: -\$753,697) \$ (772,964) Payable for securities purchased relating to unsettled TBA purchases (473,386) Net short TBA securities, at fair value (298,104)